-When you become a patient at Cabrini a record is made containing information such as your name, address, contact details, general practitioner (GP), the nature of the problem you are seeking treatment, investigations, and advice you were given.
-Every time you attend Cabrini as in inpatient or for healthcare services, new information is added to your record.
+When you become a patient at Cabrini a medical record is created containing information such as your name, address, contact details, general practitioner (GP), the nature of the problem you are seeking treatment for, investigations and advice you have been given during your treatment.
+Every time you attend Cabrini as an inpatient or for healthcare services, new information is added to your record.

 Cabrini maintains strict policies regarding who has the authority to access your information and all of our staff must abide by the Cabrini confidentiality policy.
 The Health Records Act 2001 (Victoria) and the Privacy Act 1988 (Commonwealth) govern the collection, use and disclosure, access to, and correction of, health information, as well as the security and retention of medical records in private hospitals in Victoria.

-When you go home a letter may be sent to your General Practitioner (GP).
-The letter summarises your time at Cabrini and includes information such as your treatment, medication and any special instructions.
-If you do not wish this information to be sent to your doctor please let the admission staff or the nurse know as soon as possible.
+When you go home after an inpatient visit a letter may be sent to your General Practitioner (GP).
+The letter summarises your time at Cabrini and may include information such as your treatment, medication and any special instructions.
+If you do not wish this information to be sent to your doctor please let the admission staff (Patient Services) or your nurse know as soon as possible.

-Your personal information will be sent to your health fund as allowed in the Private Health Insurance (Data Provision) Rules 2011(Cth).
+Your personal information will also be sent to your health fund as allowed in the Private Health Insurance (Data Provision) Rules 2011(Cth).

-The information we collect about you can only be destroyed after a specified time period, all patient records are kept for a minimum of seven years.
+The information we collect about you can only be destroyed after a specified time period.
+All patient records are kept for a minimum of seven years as per legislation.

 We may contact you before you are admitted to;

-Select the link above to download a pdf copy or contact the Health Information Services department on (03) 9508 1776 if you would like a form posted to you.
+Select the link above to download a .pdf copy or contact the Health Information Services department on (03) 9508 1776 if you would like a form posted or emailed to you.